 You have a lot to say and are enthusiastic about what you have to say, yet you’re lacking one key ingredient — no one can understand you because you mumble.
 You may mumble and not even be aware of it — although a good indicator is when people are always asking you to repeat yourself because they didn’t hear or understand what you said.

-Mumbling is caused by a number of things such as trying to talk too fast, not opening your mouth all the way while speaking, blocking your mouth, not speaking loud enough, or having a dry or sore mouth.
+Mumbling is caused by a number of different things.
+Common causes include trying to talk too fast, not opening your mouth all the way while speaking, blocking your mouth, not speaking loud enough, or having a dry or sore mouth.
 Unless there is something physically wrong with your mouth, the key to dealing with mumbling is practice.
 Just like people can control their stuttering with practice, a little effort and awareness goes a long way with mumbling.
 Here are two easy ways to deal with mumbling.

-If you have young children that you can read to then this gives you double the benefit because reading to kids helps them learn.
+If you have young children, try reading to them.
+This gives you double the benefit because reading to kids helps them learn.
 Children’s books are especially great to start off with as many are purposely written to help kids work on particular sounds.
-So if you find yourself struggling with a lisp or certain letter combinations, you’re local children’s librarian can probably recommend a number of books (and you can say it’s for your child).
+This is helpful if you find yourself struggling with a lisp or certain letter combinations.
+You’re local children’s librarian can probably recommend a number of books (and you can say it’s for your child).
+I highly recommend a Dr. Seuss book such as Hop on Pop.

 If you find certain words to give you more trouble than others, then keep working at them.
 You should see a noticeable improvement after three to five readings, depending on your situation.
-The great thing about practicing reading is that you can do it in the privacy of your own home without anyone else around.
+You can practice reading in the privacy of your own home without anyone else around.
 If you’re giving a speech, you can practice reading your speech out loud so you can identify and work on those problem areas.

 Practice in conversation: